Fil405/BookRecommender/SECURITY.md

 ## Reporting a Vulnerability

 To report bugs or vulmerabilities you can email me at fglunardi@studenti.uninsubria.it .
-Since I'm working on this alone, it's going to take me a while for fixing everything, but I'll let you know once it's fixed.
+Since I'm working on this alone, it's going to take me a while to fix eventual bugs, but I'll let you know once it's fixed.